Million Dollar Highway and Hiking in Ouray

 CoHH Pro Tip: Add a short, quick hike in the same area to South Mineral Creek Falls, also featured in our Favorite Colorado Waterfall Hikes.
 From Silverton, drive the Million Dollar Highway (US 550) for two miles north toward Red Mountain Pass and Ouray; then bear left onto Road 7 and follow it for 4.6 miles to the culvert crossing of Clear Creek and park where you find adequate space.

-Head back to Silverton for an afternoon treat at the Coffee Bear — there’s an adult only rooftop patio.
-Send the older kids and teens in search of ice cream.
+After we explored the ghost town, we went back into Silverton for an afternoon treat at the Coffee Bear — there’s an adult only rooftop patio.
+We sent the older kids and teens in search of ice cream.

 Handlebar’s Food & Saloon is also a treat.
 You’ll find these all on Greene Street, running through the middle of town.